 Start the conversation

-Prices took some huge hits this month, and many folks under 35 have learned, for the first time in their lives, that stocks can actually go down.
+Prices took some huge hits that month, and many folks under 35 have learned, for the first time in their lives, that stocks can actually go down.

 It's a little scary if you have never seen this type of price action, but I've seen it so many times that, so far, I have not paid much attention.